RichieJHo/ifarith-compiler/discussion.md

 For this question, please add your `.ifa` programs either (a) here or (b) to the repo and write where they are in this file.

+ I added all 3 of our ifa to the test-programs directory, they are labeled test0.ifa, test1.ifa, test2.ifa respectively.
+For test0, the input was (* (+ 2 3) 5), and the output was 25.
+For test1, the input was (if (equal? (+ 2 2) 4) #t #f) and the output was
+ an error.
+Finally for test2 the input was 289765, and the output was 289765.
+If we examine test2 thoroughly we can see that when running the input starts at stage 1 and gets desugared to stage 2, ifarith-tiny.
+After going through irarith-tiny it gets sent to stage 3 which is ANF and it turns into a simple argument.
+It then gets sent to IR-Virtual which turns it into assembly using virtual registers.
+After becoming assembly it goes to x86 which is the stack allocation.
+Finally it goes down one more last layer and creates a nasm file which is the assembled file.

 [ Question 3 ]

 Describe each of the passes of the compiler in a slight degree of